Are you looking for things to do in Kingston, Jamaica?

 The park is very clean, and you’ll see many fountains and even small running trails for people who like to exercise.
 Many locals in Kingston like to keep fit and run early in the morning before the sun rises.

 There are security guards in the park, so you will always feel safe.

 Once inside the park, you’ll see many local trees such as Calabash, Ackee, and Bougainvillea, not to mention many other tropical plants.

-The main attraction for me, though, is the statue that is located right outside the park.
+The main attraction is the statue that is located right outside the park.

-It’s also worth noting that the park is located right across the street from the hotel where Barrack Obama stayed when he made his historic visit to Jamaica.
+It’s also worth noting that the park is across the street from the famous hotel Barrack Obama stayed when he made his historic visit to Jamaica.